backand/angular2bknd-sdk/README.md

 * Socket login and logout are done automatially as part of the login and logout calls, respectively.

-I* To subscribe to event `items_updated` from server side via sockets, call `this.backandService.susbcribeSocket` and in your controller, subscribe with,
+I* To subscribe to event `items_updated` from server side via sockets, call `this.backandService.subscribeSocket` and in your controller, subscribe with,

     this.backandService.subscribeSocket('items_updated')
       .subscribe(